YingqiangGe/yingqiangge.github.io/_pages/about.md

 Currently, I'm a PhD Candidate in Computer Science Department at [Rutgers University, New Brunswick, NJ](https://www.rutgers.edu/).
 And I am fortunate enough to have [Prof. Yongfeng Zhang](http://yongfeng.me/) as my supervisor.
 Before that, I received M.S. degree from Rutgers University in 2019 and B.S. degree from [Zhengzhou University](http://english.zzu.edu.cn/) in 2017.

 My research interests lie in the interface of Machine Learning and Information Retrieval with specific focus on: Recommender System, Economic Recommendation, Explainable Recommendation, Fairness-aware Recommendation and Causal Recommendation.
+In addition, I also explore the interplay between interpretability and other areas of trustworthy ML, such as fairness and robustness.

 ## News